-Never underestimate the potential size of your Maine Coon kitten, since your cat will inevitably surprise you by their never ending growth.
+Never underestimate the potential size of your Maine Coon kitten, since your cat will inevitably surprise you by its never-ending growth.
 The majority of their growth spurts will take place during the first year of their life, but the growth process definitely doesn’t stop there.

 c) Estimating Future Size

-One quick (yet non scientific) way of estimating the adult size of your Maine Coon kitten, is by looking at the size of their paws.
-If they are quite big paws, remember that a purebred Maine Coon will ultimately grow into a equally proportioned adult cat.
+One quick (yet nonscientific) way of estimating the adult size of your Maine Coon kitten, is by looking at the size of their paws.
+If they are quite big paws, remember that a purebred Maine Coon will ultimately grow into an equally proportioned adult cat.
 Therefore, if the paws still look big as your cat ages, there is likely quite a bit more growth to be expected!

 d) Maine Coon Growth Chart Table